ShichengChen/WaveUNet/README.md

 - you can choose one between these two.

 # Inference
+- If you have one or more mix songs, you can use inference.py to predict accompaniments by using these mix songs and a saved model.
 ```
 python inference.py --checkpoint pyramid --test_number 1
 ##(please type checkpoints name and number of test songs)